The Complete Guide to the IRS FIRE to IRIS Transition (2026)

 You don't need to learn the XML schema, apply for your own TCC, or worry about ATS testing.
 Morado manages the technical complexity so you can focus on getting your data right and meeting your deadlines.

 If you're currently using FIRE-based tools or manual processes, Morado can replace that workflow entirely.
-If you're using Sovos, Avalara, or another platform, Morado can also complement your existing setup by handling the IRIS filing while you continue using your current tools for data preparation.
+If you're using Sovos, Avalara, or another platform, Morado can also complement your existing setup by handling the data prep and IRIS filing while you continue using your current tools.

 What Comes Next

 The FIRE to IRIS transition is the biggest change to information return filing in decades.
-The IRS is also planning to expand IRIS to cover additional form types, including 1042-S and newer forms like 1099-DA.
+IRIS already accepts 1042-S alongside the 1099 series, and the IRS plans to expand support to additional form types, including newer forms like 1099-DA.
 The platform will continue to evolve.

 The organizations that prepare early will have the smoothest filing seasons.
 Those that wait until the last minute will face compressed timelines, potential filing delays, and penalties for late submissions.